obogo/hummingbird/README.md

-# belt.js
+# hummingbird

-A compilation of several JavaScript utility libraries with the ability to treeshake files during build.
+A micro JavaScript framework similar to AngularJS.
+It includes a utility library of common functionality and will only include what is referenced in a project.

 ###This is a developer preview and is currently in a pre-alpha.
+This project is currently experimental and is subject to change.

 ## Getting Started